DrJohnMelville/Pdf/README.md

       the [ISO 32000:2](https://www.pdfa.org/resource/iso-32000-pdf/) specification
       docuument.
 My next step is going to be a page by page trip through the relevant spec to include the 2.0 PDF enchancements, including 256 bit encryption support.
 I also plan to use this as a quality milestone.
-I want to include more test coverage with examples from the specification and so forth.
+I want to include more test coverage with examples from the specification, and so forth.
     - Right now just about everything in the library is public.
 After re-reading Microsoft's [Framework Design Guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/) I decided that Melville.Pdf isn't a framework, it's a library.
 You use it to render PDF's, and I doubt